iltempe/TelegramMusei/README.md

 To use this robot
 - Open a chat with MuseiBot
 - send your position to the robot
-- wait to receive maps and name of Museums near to yo
+- wait to receive maps and name of Museums near to you
--

 To reuse
 - make a bot with TELEGRAM
 - rename settings-temp.php in settings.php